MARKETING IN THE DIGITAL ENVIRONMENT - 2020/1

 Module code: MAN3089

 This module introduces students to the key issues and practices of marketing in the digital environment.
 Students will work on a real-life project and will be asked to produce a marketing campaign linking offline and digital marketing activities tools.
-This is a hands on module and students will be acquiring knowledge while working on the project through SurreyLearn.
-Thus, this module requires a fair amount of independent learning and outside classroom engagement.
-The workshops are designed to refine ideas with practitioners who will be present.
-In addition there might be online session to support further learning as well as Guest Speakers with specific expertise in a given field.
+This is a hands-on module and students will be acquiring knowledge while working on the project.
+Thus this module requires independent learning and outside classroom engagement.
+In addition, there will regular input from a marketing practitioner, and guest speakers with specific expertise in a given field.

 Surrey Business School